How Much Does It Cost to Build a Garage?

 - Build to size.
 Rather than building extra space for a workshop that might not be used, only build to the size that’s needed.

 - Eliminate upgrades and accessories.
-While an HVAC system might be nice, consider how much time you will actually spend in the garage to determine if the extra cost is worth it.
+While an HVAC system might be nice, consider how much time you will actually spend in the garage to determine whether the extra cost is worth it.
 The same goes for custom cabinets or plumbing.